 Do these dogs have a lot of health problems?

 HRI fully vets our dogs when they arrive.
-HRI dogs are up to date on vacinnes and are spayed and neutered upon adoption unless they are not old enough.
-If a dog does come into that ends up needing ongoing care this information is fully disclosed to potential adopters.
-For the most part dogs that come into HRI are healthy.
+HRI dogs are up to date on vaccnnes and are spayed and neutered prior to adoption unless they are not old enough.
+If a dog does come in that ends up needing ongoing care, this information is fully disclosed to potential adopters.
+For the most part, dogs that come into HRI are healthy.

 What if I have questions after I adopt a rescue or I find that challenges comes up and I’m not sure what to do?

 HRI is always an avenue for support to new adoptive families.
-HRI does the best to make all it's placements permanent the first time around.
+HRI does its best to make all its placements permanent the first time around.

 Why is there an adoption fee?

-The adoption fee is put in place to help defray the cost of routine medical evaluations, vaccinations, permanent identification (microchip) spay/neutering and other medical treatments for our Havanese in rescue.
-Some of our dogs have extensive medical bills, but because the quality of their life is good when provided treatment, the decision is usually made to provide the care necessary for them.
+The adoption fee is put in place to help defray the cost of routine medical evaluations, vaccinations, permanent identification (microchip), spay/neutering and other medical treatments for our Havanese in rescue.
+Some of our dogs have extensive medical bills, but because the quality of their life should be good if provided treatment, the decision is usually made to provide the care necessary for them.
 The adoption fee varies depending on the age and health status of a dog.
 The adoption fees for puppies and young dogs help defray some of the medical expenses incurred by older dogs.

 Where do you get your rescue dogs?